abhijittripathi1034/stock-data-scraper/README.md

 A scraper which takes ticker symbols from the S &amp; P 500 and creates a CSV file of information scraped from Yahoo Finance

 # Instructions
-In order to run type 'python stock_scraper.py'
+run 'python stock_scraper.py' in directory using terminal